ZhengqiY/Defect_Classifcation/README.md

 ![Image Augmentation examples](https://github.com/ZhengqiY/Defect_Classifcation/blob/master/ImageAugmentationDefectClassification.PNG)

+## Results

+The following is the final neural network design, confusion matrix, classification reports, loss plot and training vs validation accuracy plot.
+By observing these two plots, we can conclude that the overfitting did not occur and the model was trained within our expectation.
+The performance of the model was verified by the f1-score from the classification reports and the layouts of the confusion matrix.

 | Layer | Parameter (#filters, kernel size, stride, padding, activation, kernel initializer, bias initializer) |
 | --- | --- |
 | Block 1 | 16, 3x3, (1,1), same, relu, RandomNormal, RandomNormal, input shape (64,64,1) |